 Android 14 or newer: add wrap.sh

-If you are running Android 14 or newer, you can use a wrap.sh script to run your debuggable app on any Android device.
-You can skip this step if you chose to follow the steps in Setup above.
+If you are running Android 14 or newer, you can use a wrap.sh script to run your debuggable app on any Android-powered device.
+You can skip this step if you chose to follow the steps in the Setup Instructions.

 Follow the instructions to